cs3org/OCM-API/IETF-RFC.md

 successful.
 In this case, the response body MUST contain a JSON document representing an object with the following string fields:
   - REQUIRED: `recipientDisplayName` - the Recipient's display name.
+  - OPTIONAL: `recipientPublicKey` - the Recipient's public key.
+    This property MUST be returned when the protocol of the incoming share was `ssh`.
 A 400 response status means some parameters were invalid or missing.
 A 401 response status means the Sender cannot be authenticated as a trusted service.